← Illusions in the Boardroom

 AI’s most consequential capability is not generation but reconciliation: the ability to read strategy, architecture, and code together and surface the gap between narrative and reality.
 For most organisations, the synthesis collapses into contradiction.

+AI can generate content; most executives use it daily.
+A different capability matters more: AI can read and reconcile, and that capability is set to reshape competition, operating models, and the people inside them.
 When a machine can read what you say alongside what your systems do, the gap between narrative and reality becomes measurable.
-A strategy document can be compared against the code that must implement it.
-An architecture reference model can be compared against what is actually running.
-A budget line can be compared against the operational outcomes it was meant to produce.
-A portfolio label can be compared against the services that supposedly comprise it.
-An investment case can be compared against the incident costs it was meant to prevent.
+A strategy document can be compared against the code that must implement it; a budget line against the operational outcomes it was meant to produce; a portfolio label against the services that supposedly comprise it.
+The organisation's claims become testable, and structural honesty becomes measurable rather than aspirational.

-Banks, insurers, retailers, logistics firms, airlines, public sector bodies, and older companies that describe themselves as technology companies but still operate with inherited governance assumptions all fall into this category.
-Between roughly 2008 and 2012, software stopped being infrastructure and became the primary medium through which these companies create and deliver value.
-The technology changed, but the governance structures, budget cycles, and power structures did not, and the misalignment has been compounding ever since.
+A software-dependent corporate is a large, established organisation whose products and operations depend critically on software, but whose governance structures were designed for a world in which software was a support function.
+Banks, insurers, retailers, logistics firms, airlines, public sector bodies, and older companies that call themselves technology companies but still operate with inherited governance assumptions all fall into this category.
+Between roughly 2008 and 2012, software stopped being infrastructure and became the primary medium through which these companies create and deliver value; the technology changed, but the governance structures, budget cycles, and power structures did not, and the misalignment has been compounding ever since.
+The most reliable diagnostic is linguistic: if your organisation talks about “the business” as a group of people who are not engineers, it is a software-dependent corporate.

 ...